standup-raven/standup-raven/docs/user_guide.md

     * **Window close time** - The time at which an automated standup report will be sent in the channel.
 The report will include standups for all members who have filled their standups until this time.
     An additional reminder notification is sent in the channel at 80% completion of the window duration.
-    This message tags members who have not yet filled out their standups.
+    This message tags those members who have not yet filled their standups.

     * **Timezone** - Channel specific timezone to follow for standup notifications.